MicrosoftDocs/powerquery-docs/powerquery-docs/InstallingSDK.md

 The following sections describe at a high-level the most common process to create a Power Query connector using the SDK.

 ### Creating a new extension

-When creating a new project (Visual Studio Power Query SDK) or a new workspace (Visual Studio Code Power Query SDK), you start with the following files:
+When creating a new project (Visual Studio Power Query SDK) or a new workspace (Visual Studio Code Power Query SDK), you start with the following core files:

 * Connector definition file (\<connectorName>.pq)
 * A query file (\<connectorName>.query.pq)
 * A string resource file (resources.resx)
 * PNG files of various sizes used to create icons

 Your connector definition file will start with an empty Data Source description.
-You can learn more information about a Data Source in the context of the Power Query SDK from the the article on [handling data access](/powerquery-docs/HandlingDataAccess.md#data-source-kind).
+You can learn more information about a Data Source in the context of the Power Query SDK from the article on [handling data access](/powerquery-docs/HandlingDataAccess.md#data-source-kind).

 ### Testing

 The Power Query SDK provides basic query execution capabilities, allowing you to test your extension without having to switch over to Power BI Desktop.

-#### Additional query test file
+#### More query test file

 In addition to the extension file, Data Connector projects can have a query file (name.query.pq).
 This file can be used to run test queries within Visual Studio.
-The query evaluation will automatically include your extension code, without having to register your .pqx file, allowing you to call/test any shared functions in your extension code.
+The query evaluation will automatically include your extension code, without having to register your.pqx file, allowing you to call/test any shared functions in your extension code.

 The query file can contain a single expression (for example, `HelloWorld.Contents()`), a `let` expression (such as what Power Query would generate), or a section document.